S3-working-group/s3-practical-guide/docs/delegate-circle.md

 **Delegate decision making for how to respond to drivers affecting multiple domains, to representatives.**

-To make governance decisions on their behalf, stakeholders send representatives to form a delegate circle.
+To make <dfn data-info="Governance: The act of setting objectives, and then navigating and steering to achieve them.
+People with authority intentionally make and evolve decisions which have an ongoing effect on the way an organization (or a team or individual within it) creates value.
+These decisions set constraints on actions, guide future decisions, allocate resources and determine specifics of deliverables.">governance</dfn> decisions on their behalf, stakeholders send [representatives](representative.html) to form a delegate circle.

 ![Delegate Circle](img/structural-patterns/delegate-circle.png)

-Governance decisions made in a delegate circle are acted upon in the various domains it serves.
+Governance decisions made in a delegate circle are acted upon in the various <dfn data-info="Domain: A distinct area of influence, activity and decision making within an organization.">domains</dfn> it serves.

-Delegate circles provide a way of steering organizations in alignment with the flow of value, and bring a diversity of perspectives to governance decision making.
+Delegate circles provide a way of steering organizations in alignment with the <dfn data-info="Flow of Value: Deliverables traveling through an organization towards customers or other stakeholders.">flow of value</dfn>, and bring a diversity of perspectives to governance decision making.

 A delegate circle may bring in other people (e.g. external experts) to help with specific decisions, or even as a member of the circle.

 [&#9654; Peach Organization](peach-organization.html)<br/>[&#9664; Service Circle](service-circle.html)<br/>[&#9650; Organizational Structure](organizational-structure.html)